soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Milestones-DestinyMilestoneValueDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-The definition for information related to a key/value pair that is relevant for a particular Milestone orcomponent within the Milestone.
-This lets us more flexibly pass up information that's useful to someone,even if it's not necessarily us.
+The definition for information related to a key/value pair that is relevant for a particular Milestone or component within the Milestone.
+This lets us more flexibly pass up information that's useful to someone, even if it's not necessarily us.

 ## Schema
 * **Schema Type:** Definition